artaeun/SVM-weatherClassification-MWD/README.md

 # SVM-weatherClassification-MWD

 ## Overview
 This project implements a machine learning solution for classifying weather conditions in images using the MWD dataset.
 The approach uses Support Vector Machine (SVM) and Principal Component Analysis (PCA) for feature reduction and classification.

 ## Dataset
 The MWD dataset consists of 1125 images categorized into distinct weather classes.
 Some images were excluded due to loading issues.
+The dataset is also present in this repository.

 ## Methodology
 Features extracted include color space data histograms and Difference of Gaussian (DoG) features.
 The project iteratively improved feature selection for SVM performance, emphasizing feature quality.